 As these two definitions indicate, the discipline of statistics has moved from being grounded firmly in the world of measurement and scientific analysis into the world of exploration, comprehension and decision-making.
 At the same time its usage has grown enormously, expanding from a relatively small set of specific application areas (such as design of experiments and computation of life insurance premiums) to almost every walk of life.
 A particular feature of this change is the massive expansion in information (and misinformation) available to all sectors and age-groups in society.
 Understanding this information, and making well-informed decisions on the basis of such understanding, is the primary function of modern statistical methods.

 Our objective in producing this Handbook is to be comprehensive in terms of concepts and techniques (but not necessarily exhaustive), representative and independent in terms of software tools, and above all practical in terms of application and implementation.
 However, we believe that it is no longer appropriate to think of a standard, discipline-specific textbook as capable of satisfying every kind of new user need.
-Accordingly, an innovative feature of our approach here is the range of formats and channels through which we disseminate the material - web, ebook and in due course, print.
-A major advantage of the electronic formats is that the text can be embedded with internal and external hyperlinks.
-In this Handbook we utilize both forms of link, with external links often referring to a small number of well-established sources, notably MacTutor for bibliographic information and a number of other web resources, such as Eric Weisstein's Mathworld and the statistics portal of Wikipedia, for providing additional material on selected topics.
+Accordingly, an innovative feature of our approach here is the range of formats and channels through which we disseminate the material — web, ebook and print.
+A major advantage of the electronic formats is that the text can be embedded with internal and external hyperlinks (shown underlined).
+In this Handbook we utilize both forms of link, with external links often referring to a small number of well-established sources, including MacTutor for bibliographic information and a number of other web resources, such as Eric Weisstein's Mathworld and the statistics portal of Wikipedia, that provide additional material on selected topics.

 The treatment of topics in this Handbook is relatively informal, in that we do not provide mathematical proofs for much of the material discussed.
 However, where it is felt particularly useful to clarify how an expression arises, we do provide simple derivations.
 More generally we adopt the approach of using descriptive explanations and worked examples in order to clarify the usage of different measures and procedures.
 Frequently convenient software tools are used for this purpose, notably SPSS/PASW, The R Project, MATLab and a number of more specialized software tools where appropriate.